Dynamical obstructions to classification by (co)homology and other TSI-group invariants: Definable classification induces homomorphism between unbalanced graphs

 \begin{theorem} Suppose $\Xspace$ is a Polish $\Gspace$-space and $\Yspace$ is a Polish $\Hspace$ for Polish groups $\Gspace$ and $\Hspace$.
 For any Baire-measurable homomorphism $f : E^\Gspace_\Xspace \rightarrow E^\Hspace_\Yspace$, there is a $\Gspace$-invariant comeager set $C \subseteq \Xspace$ such that for any $x_0, y_0 \in C$, if $x_0 \leftrightsquigarrow y_0$ then $f(x_0) \leftrightsquigarrow f(y_0)$. \end{theorem}

 For the proof of this Theorem we will rely on two lemmas.
 The following ``orbit-continuity" lemma is essentially \cite[Lemma 3.17]{Hjorth2010} modified as in the beginning of the proof of \cite[Theorem 3.18]{Hjorth2010}.
-For a direct proof see \cite{LupiniPanagio2018}.
+For a direct proof see \cite{LupiniPanagio2018}, noting that the the set $C$ produced in that proof happens to be invariant.